Ayagikei/LifeUp/README.md

 We expect to publish the application in multiple languages, but due to limited resources, it is difficult to request a professional translation.

 Therefore, the translation of the application has always been contributed by community users.
-We recently hosted the translation of the application on the crowdin platform.
+We recently hosted the translation of the application on the Crowdin platform.

 If you are interested in translating or proofreading, you can check here: